neondatabase/website/content/docs/functions/json_to_record.md

 }
 ```

-The table you want to insert data into is defined as shown:
+The table you want to insert data into is defined as follows:

 ```sql
 CREATE TABLE employees (